Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Conclusion

-Our proposed method holds significant practical implications.
-For doctors, our method can be deployed in mobile applications.
-Doctors can encourage their chronic disease patients to install these applications to actively monitor patients' walking data.
-Our method is able to predict the depression risk on a daily basis.
+Our study offers managerial implications for multiple key stakeholders, including doctors, caregivers, and healthcare systems.
+Doctors can encourage their chronic disease patients to install wellness trackers to actively monitor patients' walking data.
+The wellness tracker data can be analyzed by our method to detect depression risk on a daily basis.
 When our method signals a high depression risk, the doctors could review the interpretation given by our model and understand what depression walking symptoms the patient presents and how the patient's depression severity has progressed over time.
 Timely and personalized interventions can be taken to prevent the deterioration of depression and the negative spill-over effects for physical chronic symptom treatments.
-For caregivers, our method offers an opportunity to keep track of the daily mental health updates of their loved ones.
-When the mental health deteriorates, the caregivers can actively seek medical help, provide emotional support, and look for social support groups for the patients.
-For patients, our method can provide a daily health check dashboard, so that they are aware of their mental health status.
-For the healthcare system, since depression poses a significant economic burden, our method enables active monitoring of depression and timely intervention, thus greatly reducing the preventable mental illness costs and related complications for the linked main chronic disease treatment.
+Physicians are also concerned about their patient's satisfaction.
+If the model detects depression correctly, patients' satisfaction will be higher.
+Our empirical results show that our model significantly outperforms the baselines.
+Therefore, the satisfaction of our model is likely to be higher than the baseline models.